-As you reduce the amount of medicine you take, write down any symptoms you feel and when you feel them, to discuss with your provider.
+As you reduce the amount of medicine you take, write down any symptoms you feel and when you feel them.
+Then discuss these with your provider.

 When to Call the Doctor

 Depression or anxiety might not come back right away when you stop taking the medicine, but it may come back in the future.
-If you start to feel depressed or anxious again, call your doctor.
-You should also call your doctor if you have the withdrawal symptoms listed above.
+If you start to feel depressed or anxious again, call your provider.
+You should also call your provider if you have the withdrawal symptoms listed above.
 It is very important to get help if you have any thoughts of harming yourself or others.